avatao/collection-json-base/README.md

 Frequently used commands
 - `yarn add package_name (-D)` installs a package and adds it to the package.json (if th   -D is specified it will add it to the devDependencies)
 - `yarn remove package_name` removes the package and deletes it from the package.json file
+- `yarn global add package_name` to install a package globally

 More info [yarn cli](https://yarnpkg.com/en/docs/cli/)